-Policy New Hire/New Eligible

-Employee policy The employee can enroll in increments of \$10,000, up to 10 times their annual salary with a maximum of \$250,000.
+Policy Type Enrollment Amounts Employee policy Beneficiary: employee names beneficiary The employee can enroll in increments of \$10,000, up to 10 times their annual salary with a maximum of \$250,000.
 Medical history not applicable.

-Beneficiary: Employee names beneficiary

-Spouse/ partner policy The employee can enroll a spouse or partner, provided the employee enrolls, in increments of \$10,000, up to the employee's policy amount.
+The employee can enroll a spouse or partner, provided the employee enrolls, in increments of \$10,000, up to the employee's policy amount.
 Medical history not applicable.

-Beneficiary: Employee

-Child policy The employee can elect a flat amount of \$5,000 for a dependent child or children, provided the employee enrolls.
+Child policy Beneficiary: employee The employee can elect a flat amount of \$5,000 for a dependent child or children, provided the employee enrolls.
 Medical history not applicable.

-Beneficiary: Employee

 Current employee changes to Voluntary AD&D: Current employees can enroll and/or increase their Voluntary AD&D Life Insurance amount only during Open Enrollment and certain Qualifying Life Changes.
 No Medical History Statement required.
-The employee can decrease or revoke coverage at any time during the plan year by completing and sending in a Benefits Enrollment/Change Form (PDF).
+The employee can decrease or revoke coverage at any time during the plan year by completing and sending in a Benefits Enrollment/Change Form.

-Policy Current Employee Changes to Voluntary AD&D Employee policy The employee can elect or increase, in increments of \$10,000, up to 10 times their annual salary with a maximum of \$250,000.
+Policy Type Changes Allowed Employee policy Beneficiary: employee names beneficiary The employee can elect or increase, in increments of \$10,000, up to 10-times their annual salary with a maximum of \$250,000.
 Medical history not applicable.
-Beneficiary: Employee names beneficiary Spouse/partner policy The employee can elect or increase a spouse/partner, in increments of \$10,000, provided the employee enrolls, up to the employee's policy amount.
+The employee can elect or increase a spouse/partner, in increments of \$10,000, provided the employee enrolls, up to the employee's policy amount.
 Medical history not applicable.
-Beneficiary: Employee Child policy The employee can elect a flat amount of \$5,000 for a dependent child or children, provided the employee enrolls.
+Child policy Beneficiary: employee The employee can elect a flat amount of \$5,000 for a dependent child or children, provided the employee enrolls.
 Medical history not applicable.
-Beneficiary: Employee